Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Estimate Of Stationary Probabilities

 \bDefinition Let $\Gtilde$ be the set of good states from Definition \ref{Good_States}.
 Let $\ntilde$ be total count of all good states in the sample and $\ell_n$ denote the smallest integer such that $\Delta_{\ell_n} \leq \frac{1}{n}$.
 To analyze the naive counts of $\w \in \tilde{G}$, we define

-where $N_\w$ is as in Definition \ref{impr_theta}. \eDefinition
+where $N_{\w}$ is as in Definition \ref{impr_theta}. \eDefinition

-Observe that $\sets{ V_m}_{m=0}^\ntilde$ is a Doob Martingale.
+Observe that $\sets{ V_m}_{m=0}^\ntilde$ is a Doob martingale.
 Note that

-Once again, note that we do not have to observe the restriction process $\sets{Z_m}_{m\ge1}$ at any point, nor do we have to observe the martingale $V$ except for noting $V_\ntilde=N_\w$.

-\bRemark To prove Theorem~\ref{stat-estim}, we first bound the differences $|V_{m}-V_{m-1}|$ of the martingale using a coupling argument in Lemma~\ref{Doob_bound}.
+Once again, note that we do not have to observe the restriction process $\sets{Z_m}_{m\ge1}$ at any point, nor do we have to observe the martingale $V$ except for noting $V_\ntilde=N_\w$. \bRemark To prove Theorem~\ref{stat-estim}, we first bound the differences $|V_{m}-V_{m-1}|$ of the martingale using a coupling argument in Lemma~\ref{Doob_bound}.
 Since the memory of the process $\ptq$ could be large, our coupled chains may not actually coalesce in the usual sense.
 But they get ``close enough'' that the chance they diverge again within $n$ samples is less than $1/n$.
 Once we bound the differences in the martingale $\sets{V_m}_{m=0}^\ntilde$, Theorem~\ref{stat-estim} follows as an easy application of Azuma's inequality. \eRemark

-\subsection{The coupling argument}
+\subsection{The Coupling Argument}

 Since for all $m\ge 1$